bw-math/bw-math/source/references/python/02_BASIC.rst

     ['b', 'c']

-The commands above will print to screen the elements starting at the second index up to, but not including, the fourth index.
+The commands above will print to screen the elements starting at the second index up to, but **not including**, the fourth index.

 .. important::